-For the first time, as with the paternity test, the genetic fingerprint can be used to reconstruct ancestry, determine relationships, or cross-breed hybrids recognize.
-However, a prerequisite is an extensive genetic analysis of at least 15 to 50 gene locations (markers).
-The Swiss biologist dr. José Vouillamoz thinks it should even be at least 30 to 60 (in the identification of the Cabernet Sauvignon it was 35).
-Only if the potential parents are known by, for example, information of the breeder, are less enough.
-Since each child inherits one chromosome each from the father and one from the mother, each grape variety at a specific genome must also each have a characteristic with the father places and the other with the mother places have in common.
-This rule is strict, meaning that failure to meet the lineage criterion usually means the end of the lineage hypothesis.
-The more genomes are included in the study, the safer it is.
-However, a 100% proof is not achievable because the hypothesis can only ever be positively tested on some selected but never on all loci.
+As with the paternity test, the genetic fingerprint can now be used for the first time to reconstruct ancestry, determine relationships or crossbreeds of hybrids detect.
+However, a prerequisite is an extensive genetic analysis at at least 15 to 50 gene locations (markers).
+The Swiss biologist Dr. José Vouillamoz thinks it should be at least 30 to 60 (when identifying the Cabernet Sauvignon it was 35).
+Only when the potential parents are known, for example, from the breeder, are less enough.
+Since each child has inherited one chromosome from the father and one from the mother, each grape variety at a specific gene location must also have a characteristic with the father places and the other with the mother places have in common.
+This rule applies strictly, which means that failure to meet the parentage criterion usually means the end of the parentage hypothesis.
+The more gene locations that are included in the study, the safer it is.
+However, 100% proof cannot be provided, since the hypothesis can only be tested positively at a few selected, but never at all, gene locations.

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)